satdaya/Demand-Forecasting-in-SQL-Server-and-AWS-Forecast/AWS Forecast.md

 Choose the predictor (trained in the previous step).

 Choose the Quantiles you want to forecast.
 Quantiles determine the % of time the forecast is predicted to exceed the true value.
 For example - a quantile forecast of .50 predicts that the forecast will exceed the true value 50% of the time.
 AWS will default .10, .50, .90.
 These 3 forecasts cover 80% of the confidence interval.

+When the forecast is generated, create an export to migrate that forecast to an S3 bucket.

+NB - delete all of your resource once done, for the following reasons:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp a.
+AWS will charge you to store forecasts &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp b.
+You can only store 10 forecasts at a time.